Visit as a familyShare the magic of the Louvre with your childrenVisit | Visit as a family

 You will find changing tables in most of the museum’s toilet facilities.

-Borrow a stroller or frontal baby carrier for free at the visitor assistance area located under the Pyramid.
+Borrow a pushchair or frontal baby carrier for free at the visitor assistance area located under the Pyramid.
+Self-service multifunctional rolling chairs are also available in the museum rooms.

 Museum audio guide